pai tourist attractions

 Visiting Chinese Village And Yun Lai Viewpoint

 There is a cute little slice of China in Pai and it’s known as the Chinese Village.
-Though a large part of it is driven by shallow tourism and there’s hardly anything Chinese about it, it’s still nice to find a bit of architecture, souvenirs, and food that don’t really belong in Thailand.
+Though a large part of it is driven by shallow tourism and there’s hardly anything Chinese about it, it’s still nice to find a bit of architecture, souvenirs, and food that don’t belong in Thailand.

 Another reason to stop by at Chinese village is to further go to Yun Lai Viewpoint which offers great views of the town with green fields and hills covered in thick fog.